 Wearing a fitness wristband is just like wearing a watch.
 After a few minutes you forget you’re wearing it at all.
 They’re light, and most are stylish enough for hip keep fit fans to show off.
 The Flex is smart but it's not a watch, as the display shows just dots not figures.
 A new, pricier Fitbit wristband, the Fitbit Charge, does show the time and other activities on its display.

 The Fitbit Flex is priced at £79, but available online for under £60 – see below for latest, best online prices.
 The Fitbit Charge costs £99.
+You might also be interested in Fitbit's Aria scales that sync with your account, and measure weight, body fat percentage and BMI; read our Fitbit Aria scales review.

 The Fitbit Flex is lightweight and available in in ten colours: Black, Slate, Tangerine, Teal, Navy, Violet, Blue, Lime, Pink and Red.
 You can buy extra bands (without the tracker) for £12.99.
 For the best prices see the end of this review.